JacksonWJPorter/BarterPay-101-AI/README.md

-# BarterPay101AI
+# BarterPay 101 AI
-Chatbot fore BarterPay
+Chatbot for BarterPay.